 Commercially prepared pet friendly fertilizers may list precautions and restrictions, and you should follow them to the letter.
 The label may suggest keeping the pet off the lawn for a specified period of time, usually about 24 hours.

 For an extra measure of safety, make sure you break up any clods or clumps of fertilizer because your pet will find any new objects lying on the ground interesting, and perhaps worth a taste.
 Store any unused portions of the fertilizer in its original bag.
-Place the bag out of reach or put it in a plastic bin with
+Place the bag out of reach, or put it in a plastic bin with a lid that locks in place securely.

 Pets are very skillful at getting into places where they don’t belong, so even if you use pet-safe fertilizers for your lawns and gardens, you should be aware of the symptoms of chemical poisoning, which include: